 I especially felt frustrated when Kuzco refused to change his mind over and over again—even when he turned into a llama and wanted to return to his palace.
 Does Kuzco become a better character?
 You’ll have to see the movie to find out.

-I rate “The Emperor’s New Groove” 5 out of 5 stars.
+I give “The Emperor’s New Groove” 5 out of 5 stars.
+It is a lighthearted and funny film that the entire family will enjoy.